Generic Name: fluticasone (floo-TIK-a-SONE)

 Do NOT use fluticasone powder if:

-- you are allergic to any ingredient in fluticasone powder
+- you are allergic to any ingredient in fluticasone powder or to milk proteins

-- you are having a severe asthma attack
+- you are having an asthma attack

 Contact your doctor or health care provider right away if any of these apply to you.